Hikipeko/knowledge-garden/University/Winter 2023/EECS 489/EECS 489.md

-Actually not EECS 489, but [Computer Networking: A Top-Down Approach](https://gaia.cs.umass.edu/kurose_ross/index.php).
+Actually not EECS 489, but [Computer Networking: A Top-Down Approach edition 8](https://gaia.cs.umass.edu/kurose_ross/index.php).

 Internet in a sentence: a bunch of computers connected together that allows communication.